Adyar Creek: Eco-restoration

-In 2008, a 58-acre Adyar Poonga bordered by Greenways road to the south, Town Planning Scheme road on the northwest, South Canal Bank road in the north east and Santhome Causeway bridge to the east was restored in the first phase and was completed in 2010.
-The second phase of restoration covers a total area of 300 acres.
+The restoration of the creek was carried out by the Chennai Rivers Restoration Trust in two phases.
+Phase I focused on 58 acres and opened in 2011 as the Tholkappia Poonga eco-park.
+Phase II covered the remaining 300 acres of the creek and estuary surrounding Quibble Island, clearing sludge, removing invasive species, and planting of mangroves and native vegetation.
+Approximately 57,000 mangroves and 35,000 saplings were planted in the restored area.
+The park reopened to the public in the later part of 2025.

 Ecology

 Following eco-restoration, the faunal diversity in the creek has increased from 273 in 2016–2017 to 331 in 2017–2018.
-Insect species, including butterflies and dragonflies, has increased from 98 to 155 in the same period.
+During this period, Insect species - including butterflies and dragonflies - increased from 98 to 155.
 A total of 8 species of molluscs, 13 species of crabs, 155 species of insects, 10 species of fishes, 10 species of amphibians, 19 species of reptiles, 105 species of birds and 16 species of animals have been recorded in the eco park area.
-About 57,000 mangrove species and 35,000 terrestrial saplings have been planted in the estuary.